Easy Chicken Lo Mein

 • 2/3 cup chicken broth

-Tip: Use low-sodium soy sauce for a healthier version of this recipe.
-And if you prefer a spicier dish, add crushed red pepper flakes to the sauce.
+Tip: Use low-sodium soy sauce for a healthier version.
+Add crushed red pepper flakes if you like heat!

-Step #3 Cook the noodles according to package instructions.
+Step #3: Cook the Noodles – Boil water and cook lo mein noodles according to package instructions.
+Drain and set aside.

 Storage & Reheating Tip

-Store leftovers in an airtight container or Ziploc bag and keep in the fridge for up to 4 days.
-Reheat in the microwave or on the stove for best results.
+Store leftovers in an airtight container or Ziploc bag in the fridge for up to 4 days.
+For best results, reheat in the microwave or in a skillet over medium heat until warmed through.

 What variations do you like for your lo mein?